zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 As you can see the jobs that reference the different workflows have dependencies on one another.
 Here we make sure the poetry install only has to be done once per os/python-version combination before branching into the 3 separate workflows.
-Currently each of the sub-workflows are running on the same matrix.
+Currently, each of the sub-workflows are running on the same matrix.
 One downside of this approach is that the poetry-install job is only considered done, when all 6 matrix cells are complete.
 This means even if the ubuntu/py3.8 runner is done with the `poetry-install` after 1 minute, the ubuntu/py3.8 runner for `lint-code` can only start once every other runner on the `poetry-install` job are done.

 ## 3. Composite Actions